 Total principal and interest = $403

-The second mortgage is shorter and at a slightly higher interest rate, let’s say 20 years and 5.5%
+The second mortgage of $18,750 is shorter and at a slightly higher interest rate, let's say 20 years and 6.5%

-So your total payment is about $30 less/month.
-Obviously, the cash out refinance makes more sense.
+So your total payment is about $25 less/month.

 It really comes down to two things.
 First, they may not understand how returns are calculated or second, it may be part of a risk mitigation strategy.